alien-2709/pwn.college_lavanya/ComprehendingCommands.md

 5.As TEASER was a suspicious file , I catted it out to obtain the next clue in */usr/share/racket/pkgs/mysterx*.

-6. As the clue is hidden , I navigated to the directory */usr/share/racket/pkgs/mysterx* and listed out all the files including hidden ones using 'ls -a'.
+6.As the clue is hidden , I navigated to the directory */usr/share/racket/pkgs/mysterx* and listed out all the files including hidden ones using 'ls -a'.

 7.As .SECRET seemed like a suspicious file , I catted it out to obtain the next clue in */usr/share/help/it*.